 - 76 percent of college undergraduates have credit cards, and the average undergrad has $2,200 in credit card debt

-- Those lucky enough to attend an institute of higher education will amass an average of $15,000 in student debt.
+- Those lucky enough to attend an institute of higher education will amass an astounding amount of student debt.

 - Nearly a quarter of graduates of for-profit schools owed over $40,000 in student loans.